-Moneys in the Project Fund shall be used solely for the purpose of paying the Costs of the Project relating to the applicable Project with such changes, or amendment or substitutions as deemed advisable by the City and approved in accordance with the Financing Agreement.
+Moneys in the Project Fund shall be used solely for the purpose of paying the Costs of the Project as provided in the Indenture, in accordance with the plans and specifications therefor, including any alterations in or amendments to said plans and specifications deemed advisable by the City and approved in accordance with the Financing Agreement.

-If an event of default specified in the Indenture shall have occurred and the Bonds shall have been declared due and payable pursuant to the Indenture, any balance remaining in the Project Fund shall without further authorization be deposited in the Debt Service Fund by the Trustee with advice to the City and to the Board of such action.
+If an event of default specified in the Indenture shall have occurred and the Bonds shall have been declared due and payable pursuant to the Indenture, any balance remaining in the Project Fund, other than amounts required to be transferred to the Rebate Fund pursuant to the Indenture, shall without further authorization be deposited in the Debt Service Fund by the Trustee with advice to the City and to the Board of such action.